AVI0823/0to1-log/Learning_WebDev/Projects/Project_01/README.md

 - How to use `backdrop-filter` for a glass effect
 - CSS keyframe animations for shadows
 - How to structure a simple HTML form with `grid` layout
-> This project is a step forward in my learning journey — not perfect, but I’m proud it exists.